RamaLingeswaraRao950/Glory-in-Motion/README.md

 - ⭐ Star this repo to show your love
 - 🔁 Fork and create your own version for other countries or designs !

-🧑‍💻 Author :--
+🧑‍💻 About Author :--

 Hi, I’m Ram.
 A passionate Python Developer and creative coder, inspired by technology and love for the country.
 Let’s code patriotism, one line at a time. 💻❤️

-## ✨ Mera Bharat Mahan – Jai Hind !
+## ✨ Mera Bharat Mahan – Jai Hind ! 🙏